-If you want to use custom software or allow your Switch to run older Nintendo titles, the only choice you have would be to mod your device.
-This isn’t a simple task though.
+If you want to use custom software (commonly emulators) or allow your Switch to run older Nintendo titles, the only choice would be to mod your device.
+This process isn’t a simple task, though.
 Not all Switch consoles can be modded, and even for those that can, doing so comes with risks that you should understand.

 Nintendo is rather strict about what its users can do on its consoles and games.
-Modding your Switch device will not only void any warranty you may have on it, Nintendo may also refuse to service your device without any charges.
+Modding your Switch device will void any warranty and make Nintendo refuse to service your device without any charges.
 You may also get banned from online use when using the console.
 You may even receive a lawsuit.